 1. Lisbon, Portugal

-Lisbon remains the top choice for digital nomads in 2026.
-The combination of European quality of life, excellent weather, strong English proficiency, and the D8 digital nomad visa makes it unbeatable.
+Lisbon keeps the top spot in 2026.
+European quality of life, good weather, enough English to function on day one, and the D8 digital nomad visa.
+Hard to argue with the package.

 - Monthly cost: $2,200 - $3,200 (comfortable lifestyle)